List of protoplanetary nebulae

 This is a list of protoplanetary nebulae.
 These objects represent the final stage before a planetary nebula.
 During this stage, the red giant star begins to slowly expel its outermost layers of material.
-A protoplanetary nebula usually glows with the light from its parent star.
+A protoplanetary nebula usually glows by reflecting the light from its parent star.
 This stage is usually brief, typically lasting no more than a few thousand years.